-- Restocking

-- Trust
+- Restocking - Trust

 - Distance between users

 - People not knowing where to spend

 - Holding too much CIC

 - People changing CIC pricing

 - Seasonal products

-The CIC was limited to only 100 CIC per person.: advantages and disadvantages.
+- Supplying a limited amount (100 CIC): advantages and disadvantages.

 Community Inclusion Currency Sustainability

 In the previous exercise many questions may have come up, such as what happens if you end up with too many CICs.
 The types of question people may ask include: